 The mediatior psychologist is specialised in the process of conflict control, intervention strategies and non-verbal communication.
 With these skills these psychologists are able to mediate between conflicting parties.
 The aim is to resolve a conflict without having to turn legal officials.

-If you have any queries about registrations, you can e-mail to email@example.com.
-Please, mention the name of the registration in the subject line.
+- For more information mail to firstname.lastname@example.org.
+Please, mention the name of the registration in the subject.